Skip to content

 District Leh is located at a height of between 2300 metres and 5000 metres above sea level and is one of the largest districts in the nation, having a total size of 45100 square kilometres.
 The entire district is covered in mountains, including the three parallel Himalayan ranges of Zanskar, Ladakh, and Karakoram.
 The Shayok, Indus, and Zanskar rivers flow between these ranges, and the majority of the population resides in their valleys.
 Are you thinking about travelling to Ladakh?
 During the visit, there are many considerations that must be made.
-Arooha tours & travel may relieve you of all the difficulties, leaving you with nothing but happiness and recollections.
+Leh Ladakh Tour Packages from Dubai go kite may relieve you of all the difficulties, leaving you with nothing but happiness and recollections.

 Ladakh, also known as the “Land of Passes,” is a captivating region that satisfies all types of travelers.
 Ladakh, a former kingdom, is incredibly run-down.
 Arid mountains, spectacularly capped granite outcrops, picturesque gompas, meditative mani walls, and various coloured flags are just a few of the many locations that best capture Ladakh’s beauty.
 The well-balanced Ladakhi traditional community has much to teach the West regarding ecological consciousness.